 Congregations for the Homeless

-- Provides daytime services (showers, meals, internet access and case management) to Eastside homeless or low income men.
-Located at First Congregational Church, 752 NE 8th Street in Bellevue.
+Drop In Center - Provides daytime services (showers, meals, internet access and case management) to Eastside homeless or low income men.
+Located at First Congregational Church, 752 NE 8th St in Bellevue.

-- Provides shelter, meals, case management, and some job assistance for homeless men.
+Shelter - Provides shelter, meals, case management and some job assistance for homeless men.
 Location varies.
 Call 425-614-6506 to access.